openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-quarkus/step1.md

 You can see we added the kafka bootstrap server hostname and port for the broker locations and the configuration for a channel named `uber`.
 The `key` and `value` serializers are part of the  [Producer configuration](https://kafka.apache.org/documentation/#producerconfigs) and [Consumer configuration](https://kafka.apache.org/documentation/#consumerconfigs) to encode the message payload.

 >You don’t need to set the Kafka topic.
-By default, it uses the channel name (prices).
+By default, it uses the channel name (`uber`).
 You can configure the topic attribute to override it.